If your pet is a cat also read these:

 Some dogs and cats, like people, experience throat and nasal irritation due to chemicals in perfumes, cigarette smoke, new bedding, carpeting, etc. Dust mite allergy is said to occasionally cause coughing in pets.
 This is an uncommon primary cause for coughing in pets.
 Coughing can be a multi-faceted problem and it is quite likely that allergies and irritants have made many of the cases of cough that I due see, worse

-After assessing the degree of damage to the body, I treat these dogs with Immiticide, an arsenic-containing medication that kills the adult parasites.
+After assessing the degree of damage to the body, veterinarians treat most of these dogs with Immiticide, an arsenic-containing medication that kills the adult parasites.
 The "three-shot" technique is safest for your pet.
-If the disease has caused marked damage to the liver and heart I try to stabilize and improve the pet’s health before the injections.
-If that cannot be done I have two alternatives.
-I can give a single injection and then place the dog on monthly heartworm preventative or I can just place them on the monthly preventative.
-Sometimes that is the safest thing to do.
+If the disease has caused marked damage to the liver and heart veterinarians often try to stabilize and improve the pet’s health before beginning these injections.
+If that cannot be done there are other alternatives.
+Read about heartworm treatment in detail here.
 Although heartworm treatment eliminates all or most of the worms, it will not repair the damage already done to your pet's heart.

 Hacking coughs in old dogs and cats are also common when tumors are present in their lungs.
 These are always sad cases to deal with.
 When lung tumors are advance, pets may cough up blood as well as phlegm.
 Primary lung tumors are very rare in cats and dogs.
 These are generally secondary tumors that have moved to the lungs from another location.

 Sometimes, if the disease is advanced, abnormal lung sounds or silent areas are present.
 But it is X-rays that are needed to identify the problem.
 Often the pet's lungs show a shower of small tumors throughout the lung fields.
 The most common tumor type is adenocarcinoma.
-Although I may refer these pets on to a veterinary oncologist there is really no effective chemotherapy for dog or cats that I feel is worth the suffering they will experience in chemotherapy or the short extension of their lives that it might bring.
-I try to make their remaining life as pleasant as possible with cough suppressants, steroids and bronchodilators such as theophylline and lots of Love.
+Although many vets refer these pets on to a veterinary oncologist there is really no effective chemotherapy for dog or cats that I feel is worth the suffering they will experience in chemotherapy or the short extension of their lives that it might bring.
+Try to make their remaining life as pleasant as possible with cough suppressants, steroids and bronchodilators such as theophylline and lots of Love.
+Do not prolong their lives beyond their happiness.

 This is a relatively rare condition in which the structures of the throat (larynx) become paralyzed allowing food and water to enter the lungs causing pneumonia.
 Large breeds of dogs (particularly Labrador Retrievers, Irish Setters and Springer Spaniels) can be affected.
 These dogs loose their ability to bark.
 They have reduced exercise tolerance and occasional fainting spells.
 They produce a roaring sound when they inhale.
 Mild cases can be managed with corticosteroids and cough suppressants such as butorphanol or codeine.
 The dogs need to be kept cool in the summer.
 Severe cases require surgery to widen the pet’s airway.